LeftheriotisP/SkyAirlines/README.md

 The user search displays all their fields except for the password “password” and the unique ID “uuid”.
 5) Edit users.
 Similar to editing flights, the administrator can edit the details of an existing user.
 All he has to do is fill in the unique user id “User ID” that he can obtain through the search and then fill in as many fields as he wants to change their value.
 The administrator cannot, however, edit the user’s login details, namely the login name “username” and the login password “password”.
 6) Delete User: The administrator can delete a user from the application by filling in the unique user ID “UserID” which can be obtained from the search as mentioned previously and pressing the Delete User button.
+7) Log out of the application via the Sign-Out button located in the navigation bar.
+If the administrator wants to log out of his account, he must click the Sign Out button and then a confirmation message will appear.